lorenzifrancesco/survival-phd-physics/README.md

 | *P*alsi      | 4     | 9  | via Belzoni 7 (a.k.a. *P*aolotti building)|

-The referent for allocations is prof. Ugo Gasparini.
+The referent for allocations is Prof. Ugo Gasparini.
 The Ph.D. representative can relate to him if any needs about allocations may arise.
 It is suggested to check yourself the availability of the rooms, after you have been assigned.

-The number of seats are not sufficient to guarantee that every student has its own desk.
+The number of seats is not sufficient to guarantee that every student has his/her own desk.
 Therefore, it is possible that given a certain number of seats in an office (i.e., 18 in M382) more students are assigned there.
 This occurs especially because people who is not entirely based in DFA (like Ph.D. students working in Legnaro's).

 A map of office assignations can be found [here](https://docs.google.com/spreadsheets/d/17KcXkMf2aM042LebgOvS0XId70IA5Eomwbc3cIahmSQ/edit?usp=sharing).